RahulModi1310/3d-carousel-component/README.md

   ### CardList

   - It bassically an array of objects with _"element"_ key containing content of your card.
-(Can be anyting you wish to have 😉)
+    Can be anyting you wish to have...How about a carousel with embeded youtube videos.😉

 ## Examples👾